Custom Android basics for Clover devices

 • Don't check app tokens into your source code online.

-• Don't ask users to enter sensitive cardholder data, such as card numbers and expiration dates, except as part of Clovers payments SDK.
-Third-party Clover Apps are not payment apps as the term is defined in the PCI PA DSS).
+• Don't ask users to enter sensitive cardholder data, such as card numbers and expiration dates, except as part of Clover payments SDK.
+Third-party Clover apps are not payment apps as the term is defined in the PCI PA DSS).
+For more information, see Payment Card Industry security guidance for app developers.